Tuesday, March 6, 2012

 If there is a problem, deal with the problem:

-There are much more relevant future energy savings in coal power plant efficiency,
+There are much more relevant future energy savings in power plant efficiency,

 alternative energy supply, grid distribution upgrades, smart grid systems, and in alternative consumption savings.